IIIF/api/source/presentation/4.0/model.md

 ### Range

-Ranges are used to represent structure within an object beyond the default order of the Canvases in the `items` property of the Manifest, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
-Ranges can include Canvases, parts of Canvases, or other Ranges, creating a tree structure like a table of contents.

-The intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.
-Clients _SHOULD_ present only Ranges that have the `label` property and do not have a `behavior` value `no-nav` to the user.
-Clients _SHOULD NOT_ render Canvas labels as part of the navigation, and a Range that wraps the Canvas _MUST_ be created if this is the desired presentation.
+Ranges are used to represent structure within a Manifest beyond the default order of the Containers in the `items` property of the Manifest, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
+Ranges can include Containers, parts of Containers via SpecificResources or fragment URIs, or other Ranges, creating a tree structure like a table of contents.
+The typical intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.

-If there is no Range that has the `behavior` value `sequence`, and the Manifest does not have the `behavior` value `unordered`, then the client _SHOULD_ treat the order of the Canvases in the Manifest's `items` array as the default order.
-If there is one Range that has the `behavior` value `sequence`, then the client _MUST_ instead use this Range for the ordering.
-If there is more than one Range that has the `behavior` value `sequence`, for example a second Range to represent an alternative ordering of the pages of a manuscript, the first Range _SHOULD_ be used as the default and the others _SHOULD_ be able to be selected.
-Ranges that have the `behavior` value `sequence` _MUST_ be directly within the `structures` property of the Manifest, and _MUST NOT_ be [embedded][prezi30-terminology] or [referenced][prezi30-terminology] within other Ranges.
-These Ranges may have limited hierarchical nesting, but clients are not expected to traverse very deep structures in determining the default order.
-If this Range includes parts of Canvases, then these parts are the content to render by default and would generate separate entries in a navigation display.
-This allows for the Canvas to include content outside of the default view, such as a color bar or ruler.

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are [embedded][prezi30-terminology] or externally [referenced][prezi30-terminology] within the Manifest in a `structures` property.
-These top level Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` property.
+These top level Ranges then embed or reference other Ranges, Containers or parts of Containers in the `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.

-All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` property, or a descendant Range's `items`.

-The Canvases and parts of Canvases need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
+The included Containers and parts of Containers need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
 Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single canvas that represent different sections of a piece of music.

 Ranges _MAY_ link to an Annotation Collection that has the content of the Range using the `supplementary` property.
-The [referenced][prezi30-terminology] Annotation Collection will contain Annotations that target areas of Canvases within the Range and link content resources to those Canvases.
+The [referenced][prezi30-terminology] Annotation Collection will contain Annotations that target the Containers within the Range and link content resources to those Containers.

 ### Scene Components

 #### Cameras
 ##### PerspectiveCamera
 ##### OrthographicCamera

 #### Lights
 ##### AmbientLight
 ##### DirectionalLight
 ##### PointLight
 ##### SpotLight

 #### Transforms
 ##### TranslateTransform
 ##### RotateTransform
 ##### ScaleTransform

 ### Other Classes
 #### Agent